 Schemes work either by inspecting properties and accrediting a property or a landlord.
 Or by training the landlord to ensure they have skills regarding their legal and management obligations and duties.
 Skills and training-based schemes often involve a training day or an interactive web test.
 They are gaining in popularity because of the expense of undertaking verification procedures by visiting properties.

 When properties are visited, schemes accredit either the landlord or the property.
 These require compliance with a set of reasonable physical and management standards.
-Schemes relating to students are more likely to involve the physical inspection of a sample of properties, but some skills-based schemes have an element of physical examination.
+Schemes relating to students are more likely to involve physically inspecting a sample of properties, but some skills-based schemes have an element of physical examination.

 Operational details vary according to, and to suit, a range of regional or local factors.